pipkav/pipkav.github.io/es/testimonials.md

 > Pip is a kind and committed teacher.
 She cares that no one was left behind in class, she gets the objetives we need and encourages a lot with the practice of english.
 I totally recommended her!
 Great professional! -- **Beatriz Gomez**

-> We have had class with Pippa this past school year, our experience has been very good, with many educational resources, the class is very enjoyable and fun.
-A great English teacher. -- **Ernesto Cabrillo and David Higuera**